cardano-community/guild-operators/docs/Setup-Node-Genesis.md

-### Config for pHTN - as a BFT Member
+### Config for pHTN - as a genesis member node

-Use this guide only if you already have your key (referred to as pbft0.key below) that's already registered in genesis.
+Use this guide only if you already have your key (referred to as `delegate.skey` below) that's already registered in genesis.

 #### Create verification key